Trishan97/Trishan-Vassan-KZA-Test-Automation-Challenge/README.md

 9. These next steps are **Optional** if you would like to get a current test report of the tests you have just run.
 This can be done so by installing Specflows' living doc CLI and then following the remaining steps listed.
 Also **please note** that a current test report can only be generated **once a test run has been completed** (this can be a single test, selected test or all tests) but a test does need to be run before completing the following steps for either the Frontend or backend :

-* Open a command prompt and onstall living doc with this command :
+* Open a command prompt and install living doc with this command :

 ````
    dotnet tool install --global SpecFlow.Plus.LivingDoc.CLI